 The Victorian Government has asked Infrastructure Victoria to consult with industry and stakeholders, and to conduct research and analysis into what infrastructure the state needs to enable automated (self-driving) vehicles and zero emission vehicles.
 Infrastructure Victoria has also been asked to deliver advice on the potential timing and implications of these infrastructure changes.

 How are we going to do it?

 The advice will be delivered in two parts.
 In May 2018, we released a report from the first phase which outlines a number of potential future scenarios.
 You can download a report on the scenarios and watch a short video on the Infrastructure Victoria website.
-We then used these scenarios to develop our evidence base, which details the potential benefits and impacts to Victoria of automated and zero emissions vehicles could impact the state’s future.
+We then used these scenarios to develop our evidence base, which details the potential benefits and impacts to Victoria of automated and zero emissions vehicles.

 In October, we will deliver Infrastructure Victoria’s advice to the Special Minister of State.
 This advice will make recommendations about actions to be taken and decisions to be made to prepare Victoria for the introduction of automated and zero emission vehicles..
 Where decisions cannot be made until there is greater certainty about key variables, such as technology changes, we will indicate what the triggers are for these decisions.

 To read more about the advice request, as well as the terms of reference, visit the Infrastructure Victoria website.